sebgoti/napari-spacetx-explorer/README.md

 [![tests](https://github.com/sebgoti/napari-spacetx-explorer/workflows/tests/badge.svg)](https://github.com/sebgoti/napari-spacetx-explorer/actions)
 [![codecov](https://codecov.io/gh/sebgoti/napari-spacetx-explorer/branch/master/graph/badge.svg)](https://codecov.io/gh/sebgoti/napari-spacetx-explorer)

-A simple plugin for an interactive visualization of (un)decoded spots and whole-tissue images stored using the OME.ZARR format spec
+A simple plugin for an interactive visualization of spatial transcriptomic data.

 ----------------------------------

 This [napari] plugin was generated with [Cookiecutter] using with [@napari]'s [cookiecutter-napari-plugin] template.

+The plugin code was written by Sebastian Gonzalez-Tirado.

 <!--
 Don't miss the full getting started guide to set up your new package: